I’m a sculptural choreographer who harnesses the sounds of nature to tell stories that move people, literally and figuratively.

 Moving with Nightingales

-At a special Lates event at Pallant House Gallery on March 6th 2025 I’m delighted to be delivering Moving with Nightingales, a sound and movement workshop in collaboration with dance facilitator Rosaria Gracia and students of Chichester University dance department.
-Soundscapes are composed from my field recordings of the Knepp nightingales.
-This event is inspired by Maggi Hambling’s new exhibition – Nightingale Nights – at Pallant House Gallery, Chichester.
+At a special Lates event at Pallant House Gallery on March 6th 2025 I delivered Moving with Nightingales, a sound and movement workshop in collaboration with dance facilitator Rosaria Gracia and students of Chichester University dance department.
+The main soundscape – Moving with Nightingales – was composed from my field recordings of the Knepp nightingales.
+This event is inspired by Maggi Hambling’s exhibition – Nightingale Nights – at Pallant House Gallery, Chichester.
 These extraordinary paintings are based on her experience of joining folk singer Sam Lee in pitch darkness in the Knepp scrubland to listen to the nightingales.
-BOOK HERE!

 Soundscapes of Hope